Lice infect millions each year

 Lice infestations are most common in young children, who often contract the bugs through the way they play and interact with one another.

 The U.S. Centers for Disease Control and Prevention reports about 6 million to 12 million infestations occur in kids ages 3 through 11 years old each year.

 Is your child at risk?

-Head lice is a common problem because of its highly contagious nature yet completely treatable.
-Pediculus humanus capitis, or head lice infestation affects most children at some time during their school days.
+Head lice are a common problem because of its highly contagious nature yet completely treatable.
+Pediculus humanus capitis or head lice infestation affects most children at some time during their school days.

 When treating my child for head lice, I never thought about the harm it might be bringing to him.
 I felt only the anxiety all mothers feel when they discover bugs in their child’s hair.
 It never occurred to me that a physician-prescribed shampoo could be a dangerous and potentially fatal pesticide.

 Telling our family’s story is extremely difficult for me.
 It requires me to confront my demons.
 It is agonizing to accept my role in my son’s pain and suffering.
 The memories are vivid and haunt me through the night.
 If I think about my role in Jesse’s pain and suffering, I’ll never make it through the day.
 I fought so hard to keep Jesse alive; it is a daily challenge to handle the reality that I may have contributed to his death.